 No I.D.
 No Way Home.

 The Inland Valley Humane Society & S.P.C.A. monitors the licensing/rabies control program for residents living in contracted cities.
 Less than 1% of the animals that are rescued from the streets and temporarily placed into our animal shelter have some form of I.D. on them.
+Licensing your pet is mandatory by law for all dogs over 4 months in the state of California (please read this section below).

 The Licensing Department may be contacted at 909-623-9777, ext.
 692 or 653 Monday – Saturday from 8:30 am – 5:30 pm.
 The Inland Valley Humane Society & S.P.C.A. provides the following nine cities and county areas with services to license their dog.